sina7272/EE_3.07_Geodata_WS2021/README.md

 * Simple processing of remote sensing data
 * Scripting for automated processing

+## How to download or clone the course material

-We use this GitLab repository to disseminate the course material.
+We use this git repository to disseminate the course material.
 It would be best if you used a Git client to **clone the repository** regularly.
-You can find more info in Git in the [Course Preparation Section](./gdms0020_Course_Preparation/README.md).
+You can find more info on how to use git in the [Course Preparation Section](./gdms0020_Course_Preparation/README.md).